-Previously, Nancy was a partner (and associate) at Brown Rudnick in Boston for 18 years and an associate at Goodwin Procter and the former DiCara, Selig, Sawyer & Holt for six years.
+Nancy’s 20+ years of practicing law at major firms has given her the tools and experience necessary to truly understand the legal needs of her corporate clients.
+Previously, Nancy was a partner (and associate) at Brown Rudnick in Boston for 18 years and an associate at Goodwin Procter and the former DiCara, Selig, Sawyer & Holt for 6 years.
 While at Brown Rudnick, Nancy litigated and managed several complex commercial, public interest and environmental cases.
 She initiated and litigated the Commonwealth of Massachusetts case against the tobacco manufacturers (Commonwealth of Massachusetts v.
 Philip Morris, et al.), which resulted in an $8.3 billion settlement for the state, and led the discovery on behalf of the Commonwealth of 6 million+ documents in record setting time.
-She also initiated and litigated the City of Boston's case against the gun manufacturers (City of Boston v.
+She also initiated and litigated the City of Boston’s case against the gun manufacturers (City of Boston v.
 Smith & Wesson, et al.) and settled several precedent setting multimillion-dollar environmental insurance recovery as well as environmental, mold, mercury, and lead paint cases.

 Northeastern University School of Law: J.D.